What to Do After a South Carolina Car Accident

 Each case is different and there is no guarantee of recovery.
 However, please know that in most cases where medical bills have been incurred, additional losses demanding compensation arise as well.
 The law is designed to place you in the position you enjoyed prior to your wreck.
-Thus, for every loss you suffer, money damages may be sought.
+Thus, for every loss you suffer, money damages may be sought with the help of an experienced South Carolina car accident lawyer.

 2. You should only seek reasonable and necessary medical treatment after your car accident.